unik-name/docs.unikname.network/docs/uns-use-the-network/cli-alternate-installation.md

 If you fail to install the CLI, you can get support on [the Unikname Forum](https://forum.unik-name.com/c/uns-network/support/).

 **Note**
-If you want, you can also use [Yarn](https://yarnpkg.com/) instead of NPM to install the <uns/> CLI from sources.
+If you want, you can also use [Yarn](https://yarnpkg.com/) instead of NPM to install the <brand name="uns"/> CLI from sources.